 - Glacier Hiking, Ice Caving or Ice Climbing

 Both in summer and winter

 Warm clothes (first layer + second layer + third layer if it’s rainy).
 Sometimes you might not need the third layer during summer time, so keep an eye on the weather.
 Normally the weather on the glaciers is 2° celsius colder than on land.

 It is very important to have good, stiff shoes with you.
-Normally you can also rent shoes before going on a glacier (during a guided tour).
+You can also rent shoes at our meeting point before going on a glacier.